wendecoder/haskell-course/README.md

 ## How to read/watch the lessons

-To go through the interactive lessons, go to your chosen lesson's outline inside "[What we'll cover](#what-well-cover)" and click on the button that looks like the one below.
+To go through the **interactive lessons**, go to your chosen lesson's outline inside "[What we'll cover](#what-well-cover)" and click on the button that looks like the one below.
 If the page loads with a "500: Internal Server Error" just refresh it, and it should be fine.
 At the top, you will see a console that displays the progress of preparing your interactive lesson.
 During this time, you can scroll down and look at the lesson, that is displayed non-interactively.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/input-output-hk/haskell-course/HEAD?labpath=%2Flessons%2F01-Introduction-to-haskell.ipynb)

-And to see the video, click on the button that looks like this:
+And to see the **video lessons**, click on the button that looks like this:

 [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=flat&logo=YouTube&logoColor=white)](https://youtu.be/H1vbUKMKvnM)